 Exclusive to AVPA-Music students: Musicianship, Digital Keyboarding, Digital Recording Lab (exclusive section), Electronic Music Synthesis, Conducting, Senior Music Seminar.

 Are there any special music opportunities at BCA?

 In addition to our music electives/courses, many additional music activities are available for students, including Ensemble Prestige, a chamber music concert held throughout the county.
-Choir Coffeehouse, an open-mic night and popular fundraiser for our choral program.
-Tri-M National Music Honor Society recognizes students through a formal induction ceremony.
+Tri-M National Music Honor Society, which recognizes students through a formal induction ceremony.
 Soundwave Audio Lab is a club held in Bergen Makerspace, where students use soldering skills to create unique electro-music devices (mini amplifiers, drum machines, music effects, etc.).
-The entire fine arts department participates in the Bergen County Teen Arts Festival every year.
+Chamber Music Society of Lincoln Center- for the most advanced ensembles.
+The arts department also participates in the Bergen County Teen Arts Festival every year.
 Whether interacting with music professionals or simply enjoying a performance, students are exposed to a variety of music opportunities through trips, projects, assemblies, and guest artist visits!
 There are several school assemblies where any student can perform without the requirment of registering for a course.
-There is something available for everystudent here at BCA!
+There is something available for every student here at BCA!

 BCA Projects offer additional opportunities:

 - Amplify Your Instrument- design, build, and install a pickup system for your acoustic guitar or ukulele.